chaserimmer/Harris-Walz-2024/README.md

 Use this thread to quickly address false claims or provide info to those un/low informed.

-You can ontribute to this open source repo by pull requests.
+You can contribute to this open source repo by pull requests.

-Additionally, if you have any suggestions or think you can add to the formatting of the document (categorization,font,etc.) please feel free to do so by pull request.
+Additionally, if you have any suggestions or think you can add to the formatting of the document (categorization, font, etc.) please feel free to do so by pull request.

 <b>-links and videos encouraged